scipy-conference/scipy_proceedings/papers/robert_jackson/robert_jackson.rst

 kms at a 1 km resolution.
 For a day of data at this resolution, assuming five minutes between scans, an entire day of data can be processed in 57 minutes.
 With the use of multi-GPU clusters and selecting for cases where precipitation is present, this enables the ability to process winds from multi-year radar datasets within days instead of months.

+In addition, simply using TensorFlow's implementation of L-BFGS-B as well as the TensorFlow calculated cost function and gradients provides a significant performance improvement compared to the original "scipy" engine in PyDDA 0.5, being up to a factor of 30 faster.
+In fact, runnning PyDDA's original "scipy" engine on the 0.5 km resolution data for the Hurricane Florence example would have likely taken 50 days to complete on an Intel Core i7-based MacBook laptop.
+Therefore, that particular run was not tenable to do and therefore not shown in Figure :ref:`timing`.
+In any case, this shows that upgrading the calculations to use TensorFlow's automatically generated gradients and L-BFGS-B implementation provides a very significant speedup to the processing time.

 ===========================
 Augmented Lagrangian method
 ===========================

-The release of PyDDA 1.0 focused on improving its performance and gradient accuracy.
-For PyDDA 1.1, the PyDDA development team focused on implementing a technique that enables the user to automatically determine the weight cofficients :math:`\mu`.
-In this work, we consider a constrained reformulation of Equation :ref:`unconstrained` that requires wind fields returned by PyDDA to (approximately) satisfy mass continuity constraints.
+The release of PyDDA 1.0 focused on improving its performance and gradient accuracy by using automatic differentiation for calculating the gradient.
+For PyDDA 1.1, the PyDDA development team focused on implementing a technique that enables the user to automatically determine the weight coefficients :math:`\mu`.
+This technique builds upon the automatic differentiation work done for PyDDA 1.0 by using the automatically generated gradients.
+In this work, we consider a constrained reformulation of Equation (:ref:`unconstrained`) that requires wind fields returned by PyDDA to (approximately) satisfy mass continuity constraints.
 That is, we focus on the constrained optimization problem